digitalpulp/ballast/README.md

 this README._

 In the folder chosen or created under _Getting Started_, `composer create-project digitalpulp/ballast  your_project`.

-### Edit `setup/config.yml`
-There are some project specific values that should be set in this file.
-The default location for custom themes is `docroot/themes/custom`.
-This can be altered by adding a `site_theme_path` key to this file and setting it to the relative path from the project root to parent directory for custom themes.
-The local top level domain can be changed from `test` by changing the value of `site_tld`, which is why this documentation uses `site_tld` for the local tld.

 ### Edit `composer.json`
 There is also a project specific value to set here, which is the path to